Estimate Drift: The Silent Killer of Budget Enforcement

 |---|---|---|

-One measurement note: compute the ratio against actual spend, not the charged amount.
-In capped-charge setups (ALLOW_IF_AVAILABLE), the charged amount can be less than actual when overage is capped — using charged amounts would mask under-estimation drift.
+Measurement notes: compute the ratio against actual usage, not the charged amount.
+In capped-charge setups (ALLOW_IF_AVAILABLE), the charged amount can be less than actual when overage is capped, which would mask under-estimation drift.
+Use completed reservation records or application telemetry; the point-in-time balance fields reserved and spent do not form this ratio.

 The subtle thing about drift is that it can happen in either direction:

-- Under-estimation drift (ratio falling below 0.8): Commits exceed reserves.
+- Under-estimation drift (ratio falling below its workload baseline): Commits exceed reserves and

 Drift Detection: Catching Problems Before Production Incidents